 Chinese Zodiac Signs and Moon Phases

-To explain, each one of the 12 Chinese zodiac signs is governed by one of four moon phases.
-We can look at the symbolism of those moon phases, combined with the symbolism of the zodiac sign and come up with some very telling personality traits.
+To further explain, each one of the 12 Chinese zodiac signs is governed by one of four moon phases.
+We can look at the symbolism of those moon phases, combined with the symbolism of the zodiac sign, and come up with some very telling personality traits.
 I hope you enjoy each of the Chinese zodiac signs and moon phases (and meanings) for each.

 Rat – Last Quarter Moon: